Aidarous-Jibril/netflix-clone-with-subscription/README.md

-# Getting Started with Create React App
+# Netflix Website With Monthly subscription

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).